 - 8. The auditor shall prepare audit documentation that is sufficient to enable an experienced auditor, having no previous connection with the audit, to understand: (Ref: Para.
-A2-A5, A16-A17) - (a) The nature, timing and extent of the audit procedures performed to comply with the ISAs (UK and Ireland) and applicable legal and regulatory requirements; (Ref: Para.
+A2-A5, A16-A17) - (a) The nature, timing and extent of the audit procedures performed to comply with the ISAs (UK) and applicable legal and regulatory requirements; (Ref: Para.
 A6-A7) - (b) The results of the audit procedures performed, and the audit evidence obtained; and - (c) Significant matters arising during the audit, the conclusions reached thereon, and significant professional judgments made in reaching those conclusions.
 (Ref: Para.
+A8-A11) - 8D-1.
+The auditor shall retain any other data and documents that are important in supporting the auditor's report as part of the audit documentation.

-A8-A11) - In documenting the nature, timing and extent of audit procedures performed, the auditor shall record: - (a) The identifying characteristics of the specific items or matters tested; (Ref: Para.
+- 9. In documenting the nature, timing and extent of audit procedures performed, the auditor shall record: - (a) The identifying characteristics of the specific items or matters tested; (Ref: Para.
 A12) - (b) Who performed the audit work and the date such work was completed; and - (c) Who reviewed the audit work performed and the date and extent of such review.
 (Ref: Para.
-A13) - The auditor shall document discussions of significant matters with management, those charged with governance, and others, including the nature of the significant matters discussed and when and with whom the discussions took place.
+A13) - 10.
+The auditor shall document discussions of significant matters with management, those charged with governance, and others, including the nature of the significant matters discussed and when and with whom the discussions took place.
 (Ref: Para.
-A14) - If the auditor identified information that is inconsistent with the auditor's final conclusion regarding a significant matter, the auditor shall document how the auditor addressed the inconsistency.
+A14) - 11.
+If the auditor identified information that is inconsistent with the auditor's final conclusion regarding a significant matter, the auditor shall document how the auditor addressed the inconsistency.
 (Ref: Para.
 A15)